-When slate forms, some of the clay from the original rock is replaced by the mineral called mica.
+When slate forms, some of the clay from the original rock is replaced by a mineral called mica.

-During the stage of changing, called contact metamorphism, broken down pieces of rock near the Earth’s surface is changed by magma.
+During the stage of changing – which is called contact metamorphism – broken down pieces of rock near the Earth’s surface are changed by magma.

 During regional metamorphism, another stage of changing, rocks buried deep down in the Earth are changed by magma chambers.